csb6/libearley/README.md

     - Typically, an enum class type should be used.
         - **Note:** For enum class types, you must provide a special enum member named `Symbol_Count`.
 This will be used in the parser to determine the number of possible symbols.
-        - For types that are not enum classes, a custom specialization of `earley::symbol_traits` must be provided for your symbol type.
+        - For symbol types that are not enum classes, a custom specialization of `earley::symbol_traits` must be provided.
     - A pair of helper functions with the signatures `bool is_terminal(Symbol)` and `bool matches_terminal(Symbol, Token)` must also be provided.
 These are used to check if a symbol is a terminal and if a given terminal symbol matches a given token, respectively.